Skip to content

 Communication is key when you hire influencers.

-Once you’ve drawn up a shortlist and found an influencer who could potentially be a good fit for your brand, it’s time to reach out and have an open-ended conversation to find out more about them and explain what you are looking for.
+Once you’ve drawn up a shortlist and found an influencer who could potentially be a good fit for your brand, it’s time to reach out to find out more about them and explain what you are looking for.
+This is a pivotal moment in the influencer marketing journey, and the approach you take can significantly influence their interest in collaborating with your brand.

-Once you’ve established contact, it’s time to get to know them.
+Finally, once you’ve established contact with an influencer you want to hire, it’s time to get to know them.
 It’s always best to establish a relationship before heading to the negotiation table.
 Ask them about their successes and what they are interested in.
 Listen to what they say and make sure you seem genuinely interested.
-Identify shared interests or experiences if you can.
-Answer any questions that they might have.
+Identify shared interests or experiences if you can and answer any questions that they might have.
 The more an influencer can relate to you and your product, the more open they will be to your pitch.

 Negotiate and make a proposal